Anggun: 2010–2013: Echoes, Eurovision, and The X Factor

 In early 2010, Anggun recorded a duet with Portuguese singer Mickael Carreira on the song "Chama por me (Call My Name)", as well as performing at his concert in Lisbon, Portugal on 26 February 2010.
 She collaborated with German electronica musician Schiller, co-writing and contributing lead vocals to two tracks, "Always You" and "Blind", for his album Atemlos (2010).
-Anggun was also featured on Schiller's concert series, Atemlos Tour, in 14 cities in Germany during May 2010.
+Anggun appeared Schiller's concert series, Atemlos Tour, in 14 cities in Germany during May 2010.
 Anggun did a cameo for 2010 French drama film Ces amours-là directed by Claude Lelouch.